 Global issues, including the COVID-19 outbreak, require us to think from a global perspective.
-I believe it is our responsibility to work between and beyond borders, and human education that is trusted by the society.
+I believe it is our responsibility to work between and beyond borders, and cooperate with people throughout the world to find solutions to the shared issues of our time.